 We also installed this dark gray stoned-in shower and carried that wood theme to these the open shelving units I designed specifically for David’s space.
 This wood detail warmed up this small space and broke up the stone.

-David Ridley’s house was definitely one of the most unique and masculine style homes we’ve been able to do in season three, and I have to say, it is now the ultimate bachelor pad.
+David Ridley’s house was definitely one of the most unique and masculine style homes we’ve been able to do in Season 3, and I have to say, it is now the ultimate bachelor pad.
 David loved it, and we hope he continues to love it for years to come.